Dressage School & Training

 With his passion for classical dressage, Vitor Silva shares his intuitive horsemanship and his finely trained Lusitano schoolmasters with students – from amateur enthusiasts to instructors to competitive riders – who come to the Sons of the Wind Farm from across the United States, and represent a diverse range of interests, and riding disciplines.

-Sons of the Wind Farm is a European Classical Dressage School located here in the United States and provides a rider the opportunity to experience and understand the correctness of all the movements of classical dressage.
+Sons of the Wind Farm is a European Classical Dressage School providing a rider the opportunity to experience and understand the correctness of all the movements of classical dressage.
 The school offers expert training and schooling to horses and riders of all levels.

 - Ten Broeck Farms Breed Shows Prizelist